iramirezc/marvelous/README.md

 # Marveloux

-A simple React app that fetches and displays Marvel characters using the Marvel API.
+A simple React application that fetches and displays Marvel characters using the Marvel API.
+With this app, you can search for your favorite characters and add them to your favorites list.

+**Key Features:**

+- Search for Marvel characters by name.
+- View detailed information about each character.
+- Add characters to your favorites list.
+- Persist favorites across different sessions.

+**Technologies Used:**

+- React.js
+- TypeScript
+- HTML
+- CSS

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).